Primacy of Ireland: Church of Ireland

-Roman Catholic
+Catholic

-In 1672 Roman Catholic archbishop Peter Talbot of Dublin disputed the right of Oliver Plunkett of Armagh to preside at a synod in Dublin; Talbot claimed King Charles II had given him a Commission.
+In 1672 Catholic archbishop Peter Talbot of Dublin disputed the right of Oliver Plunkett of Armagh to preside at a synod in Dublin; Talbot claimed King Charles II had given him a Commission.
 Both wrote tracts supporting their claims, and appealed to the Pope in Rome.
-While John D'Alton accepted the assertion that Rome ruled in favour of Armagh, Tomás Ó Fiaich says no ruling was made.
+While John D'Alton accepts the assertion that Rome ruled in favour of Armagh, Tomás Ó Fiaich says no ruling was made.
 There was a further dispute in the 1720s when a Dublin priest, censured by his own archbishop, appealed to Hugh MacMahon of Armagh, who reversed the censure.
 Rome investigated but made no decision.
 In 1802, John Troy said that, to avoid controversy, neither archbishop exercised jurisdiction outside his own metropolitan province.

-In 1852 archbishop Paul Cullen, the apostolic delegate to Ireland, was translated from Armagh to Dublin; his successor in Dublin, Edward MacCabe, was in 1882 made the first Irish cardinal in preference to Armagh's Daniel McGettigan.
-In 1963 Tomás Ó Fiaich and William Conway suggested that the period of Cullen and MacCabe's primacy was the only time during which "the leadership of the Irish Church" was in Dublin rather than Armagh; and the motivation was the necessity of close contact with the Dublin Castle administration in the period after Catholic Emancipation, especially until the controversy over control of education was eased by the Intermediate Education (Ireland) Act 1878 and Royal University (1880).
+In 1852 Paul Cullen, the archbishop of Armagh, was translated to Dublin, and in 1866 he, rather than his successor in Armagh, was made the first Irish cardinal.
+Cullen's successor in Dublin, Edward MacCabe, was also made cardinal in 1882, but after his death the cardinalate went to Armagh.
+Tomás Ó Fiaich and William Conway suggest that the period of Cullen and MacCabe's primacy was the only time during which "the leadership of the Irish Church" was in Dublin rather than Armagh; and the motivation was the necessity of close contact with the Dublin Castle administration in the period after Catholic Emancipation; the church's situation had mostly stabilised by the end of the century.

 Since 1885, Irish voting members of the College of Cardinals have been archbishops of Armagh rather than Dublin, except when Desmond Connell was appointed in 2001 ahead of Seán Brady.
 This was somewhat unexpected, and attributed to Connell's experience in the Roman Curia.
 The younger Brady was made a cardinal in 2007, by which time Connell had passed the 80-year age limit for voting that applies in the College.